Lekky71/sms-util/README.md

 ## NOTE
 <br/>
-This repo will not be maintained and will not bne accepting PRs
+This repo will not be maintained and will not be accepting PRs